Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Introduction

 \subsection{Paper organization and main contributions}

 This work is divided into three main parts.
-First, \secref{sec:prox-PEP} is concerned with putting in place the performance estimation framework for large classes of first-order algorithms, objective functions, performance criteria and initialization conditions.
-The main idea of this section is to require every element of the performance estimation problem~\eqref{Intro:PEP} to be \emph{linearly Gram-representable} \rev{(defined in Section~\ref{sec:tract_pep})}.
-This section contains multiple examples of standard settings for which the methodology applies --- including among others those covering (sub)gradient methods (along with their projected and proximal counterparts) and conditional gradient methods.
+First, \secref{sec:prox-PEP} is concerned with putting in place the performance estimation framework for large classes of first-order algorithms, objective functions, performance criteria, and initialization conditions.
+The main idea of this section is to require every element of the~\ref{Intro:PEP} to be \emph{linearly Gram-representable} \rev{(defined in Section~\ref{sec:tract_pep})}.
+This section contains multiple examples of standard settings for which the methodology applies---including those covering (sub)gradient methods (along with their projected and proximal counterparts) and conditional gradient methods (CGMs).

 Section~\ref{sec:cvx_interp} focuses on providing convex interpolation conditions for different classes of convex functions commonly arising in practice.
-Those classes include convex functions, possibly with strong convexity, smoothness, bounded domain and bounded (sub)gradient requirements.
+Those classes include convex functions, possibly with strong convexity, smoothness, bounded domain, and bounded (sub)gradient requirements.
 The subclasses of indicator and support functions are also explicitly handled.
 Those classes of functions can all be used directly in the performance estimation framework of \secref{sec:prox-PEP}, since their corresponding interpolation conditions are {linearly Gram-representable}.
-This section ends with an extension of the convex interpolation results to cope with smooth non-convex functions in a linearly Gram-representable way.
+This section ends with an extension of the convex interpolation results to cope with smooth nonconvex functions in a linearly Gram-representable way.

 In \secref{sec:numerics}, we apply our approach to several concrete first-order algorithms.
-We obtain improvements on the analysis of several well-known methods, either analytically or numerically, including the proximal point algorithm and the conditional gradient method. \del{We also use those results to provide an extension of the optimized gradient method proposed by Kim and Fessler~\cite{kim2014optimized} that incorporates a projection or a proximal operator to tackle constrained and composite problems.}
+We obtain improvements on the analysis of several well-known methods, either analytically or numerically, including the proximal point algorithm and the CGM. \del{We also use those results to provide an extension of the OGM proposed by Kim and Fessler~\cite{kim2014optimized} that incorporates a projection or a proximal operator to tackle constrained and composite problems.}